nipafx/nipafx.dev/content/articles/2014-09-14-libfx-0-1-1-released.md

 Nestings enhance JavaFX' properties with a neat way to capture object hierarchies.
 Imagine the model for your UI has an `ObjectProperty<Employee> currentEmployee` and the employee has an `ObjectProperty<Address> addressProperty()` which in turn has a `StringProperty streetNameProperty()`.

-Now let's say you create an editor which you want to use to display and edit the current employee's street name.
+Now let's say you create an editor that you want to use to display and edit the current employee's street name.
 Note that the current employee can be replaced as well as the employee's address or the address' street name and of course you want your editor to always be up to date and point to the correct property.

 With the standard FX classes you are out of luck and essentially have to implement a lot of listening to property changes and updating bindings which will soon clutter your code.